anonymoussynon/Nuclear-Sunset/docs/main/faq.md

 - **Tweaks - Can I change settings in Stewie's Tweaks?**
   - Doing so is considered modifying the list and will invalidate support.

-- **Ultrawide - Can I use an ultrawide resolution with Uranium Fever?**
+- **Ultrawide - Can I use an ultrawide resolution with Nuclear Sunset?**
   - Yes.
 Enable the appropriate preset corresponding to your monitor's aspect ratio in the `Optional - Settings` separator in Mod Organizer 2.

 - **Updates - Will updating impact my saves?**